GinoGalotti/improv/theatrebackground.md

 # The shows

 After this training, it is pretty obvious that most of our nights are Harold-esque.
 We mainly have long-form, but we are pushing for more short-form nights now with our new artistic director.
-There are many changes that are just about to come, so I will focus on how were the shows during my studies.
+There are many changes that are just about to come so I will focus on how were the shows during my studies.

 The cast is mainly the first generation of improvisers.
 Half of them are Danish, the other half from an anglophone country, and two or three from the rest of Europe.